jwhite66/mayoneus-testing.github.io/distribution-plan.md

 ### What payment processor do you use?
 Are my money and information safe?

-We have decided upon using [Stripe](https://stripe.com/) as our payment processor.
+We have decided to use [Stripe](https://stripe.com/) as our payment processor.
 Stripe has offered us a very competitive rate (for which we thank them), and Stripe is compliant with PCI requirements and no sensitive data hits our servers.
 When you enter in your credit card information, it is not stored